kammitama5/kammitama5.github.io/_posts/2021-7-06-Monday-July-6th.md

 in my head.
 But oh man, industry; why you *be* that way?
 Get it together.
 - I think about the times people have asked me why I chose grad school, and sometimes I think the right answer was really "bad management".
 - But that exists everywhere; I've seen it in academia, too.
 And it's *so* painful for me.
 I've been in boardrooms since I was a child.
+- Something as simple as "vision".
+Where are we going?
+I'm beginning to think that my parents are right; it may be a talent that is in short supply.

 ## I'm on a break
 - I'm actually reviewing a thing and took a break to write a post.
 Because why not.
 I usually do a couple read-throughs, which mean I take a bit longer,